jamesshore/simplebuild/README.md

 `failure(messageString)` (REQUIRED): Callback function.
 Each exported function MUST call failure() with a brief human-readable explanation when it fails.
 The explanation SHOULD be less than 50 characters.

-Each task function SHOULD also have descriptors attached, as follows:
+Each task function SHOULD also a `descriptors` object attached, as follows:

-    exports.yourFunction.title = "Your Name";
+    exports.yourFunction.descriptors = {
+        title: "Your name",
-    exports.yourFunction.description = "Your description of the module." exports.yourFunction.options = { ... }  // TBD
+        description: "Your description of the module",
+        options: { ... }  // TBD
-    exports.yourFunction.defaults = { ... }  // TBD
+        defaults: { ... }  // TBD
+    };

 `title`: A human-readable name for the function.
 It SHOULD be written in title case.
 It SHOULD be less than 22 characters.